The Board of Directors controls the business of the company and acts to promote its objects and interests.

 The Hon Justice Kathleen (Kathy) Farrell was appointed to the Federal Court in December 2012.
 Prior to her appointment she was one of Australia’s leading lawyers in the area of corporate and regulatory law.
 She has practiced in the area of media and entertainment, including film and TV financing.
 From 2010-2012 she was President of the Takeovers Panel, the primary forum for resolution of disputes concerning corporate transactions in Australia, having been a member of the Panel since 2001.
 She is former chair of the Business Law Section of the Law Council of Australia and a continuing member of the BLS Executive.
 Kathy is an experienced company director and has had strong interest in the performing arts, including theatre and opera for many years.

-Judith Isherwood is currently the Chief Executive of The Arts Centre, Melbourne, a post she took up in late 2009 following nearly 7 years working the UK.
+From 2009 to late 2013 Judith Isherwood was the Chief Executive of The Arts Centre, Melbourne, a post she took up in late 2009 following nearly 7 years working the UK.
 Judith was the inaugural Chief Executive of the Wales Millennium Centre in Cardiff, overseeing both the construction and first five years of operation of this major new UK arts centre.
 Her interest in the role of performing arts centres developed during her time as Director of Performing Arts at the Sydney Opera House.
 Her time there included the period when Sydney hosted the 2000 Olympic Games, during which the Sydney Opera House not only played host to the Olympic Cultural Festival, but was also the site of a number of sporting events.
 Judith’s career in the performing arts developed following her graduation from NIDA in Technical Production.
 She has worked for a wide range of companies and organisations throughout Australia.
 She has a particular interest in developing the next generation of arts professionals and was a Board member of the UK’s Creative & Cultural Skills Council for a number of years.
 In 2009 she was awarded an Honorary Fellowship of the University of Wales Institute for outstanding and distinguished service to the university and the community at large.

 Peter Lowry OAM is the representative of the Seaborn, Walford and Broughton (SBW) Foundation on the NIDA Board.
 Peter is a Company Director and lawyer who has worked in urban planning, research and development for both government and private sectors, combining these skills with a passion for heritage.
 He has a longstanding interest in the arts and was closely involved with the restoration of the Independent Theatre in North Sydney.
 Peter is a Board member of the SBW Foundation and Ensemble Theatre.
 He is also a Board member of the Sydney Harbour Foreshore Authority, Sydney Harbour Federation Trust and of the National Trust of Australia (NSW).